-Let's take a look at some of the strategies businesses should consider with network modernization.
+Let's look at some of the network modernization strategies that businesses should consider.

 1. Move compute off-site by adopting cloud computing